imagej/imagej.github.io/_pages/2009-07-22_-_A_new_plugin__Tutorial_Maker.md

 A menu entry in the *Wiki* menu of the editor allows you to preview and upload the *complete* tutorial.

-So now the flood-gates are open, and this Wiki will hopefully see a flurry of new tutorials\!
+So now the flood-gates are open, and this Wiki will hopefully see a flurry of new tutorials!